peterc321/Banking/README.md

 Banking
 =======

-SQL - Basic Banking App
+SQL - Basic Banking App.
+Adaptation of a tutorial available on Microsoft Virtual Academy.